Corporate Governance

 (5) A person who belongs to an audit firm that performs statutory audit of the Company

-(6) A consultant, accounting expert such as certified public accountant or legal expert such as lawyer who has received a large amount of cash or other financial benefits from the Company in addition to directors’ compensation
+(6) A consultant, accounting expert such as certified public accountant or legal expert such as lawyer who has received a large amount of

 (7) A business executor of a company in which our officer holds a concurrent position